 DISCOUNTS ON UTILITY BILLS - ENERGY ASSISTANCE

-Fuel Assistance, also known as the Low Income Home Energy Assistance Program (LIHEAP), is a government program to help low-income families and individuals pay their heating bills during the winter.
+Fuel Assistance - Also known as the http://www.mass.gov/hed/community/energy/low-income-home-energy-assistance-liheap.html, is a government program to help low-income families and individuals pay their heating bills during the winter.
 The program is managed by the DHCD in conjunction with 22 regional nonprofit and local government organizations.

 Eligibility for fuel assistance is based on having low income and low assets.
 To find out which Energy AssistanceProgram serves your area go to: http://www.masscap.org/agencies.html

 All electric and most gas companies have low-income discount programs.
 You automatically qualify for discounts if you receive food stamp benefits, MassHealth, SSI, fuel assistance, Veterans'services, if your child is in Head Start or the school lunch program.
 These discounts can save you 20 - 35% on each bill.
 To apply for discounts, call your gas and electric companies to request an application.
-Contact information for the major utility companies in Massachusetts: http://www.massresources.org/utilities-directory.html.
+Major utility companies in Massachusetts: http://www.mass.gov/eea/energy-utilities-clean-tech/natural-gas-utility/natural-gas-market-data/list-of-local-distribution-companies.html .

 If your utility company is not listed, look on your utility bill for the Customer Service number.
 You may also call the Department of Public Utilities toll-free at (877) 886-5066 for information.

-Free telephone directory assistance exemptions and operator assistance exemptions are available for Verizon customers in Massachusetts if you are blind or low-vision, or mobility impaired.
-For additional information and application call Verizon Center for Customers with Disabilities at (800) 837-4966 (v/TTY).
+Verizon Free telephone directory assistance exemptions and operator assistance exemptions are available for Verizon customers in Massachusetts if you are blind or low-vision, or mobility impaired.
+For additional information and application call Verizon Center for Customers with Disabilities at 1-888-262-1999.